amedeo-gigaver/infinite_games/docs/miner.md

 ## Baseline Miner

 We integrate an LLM pipeline based on the [forecasting-tools](https://github.com/CodexVeritas/forecasting-tools/) repository.
+Please refer to the *Getting Started* section below for setup instructions.

 # Miner strategy